jhlywa/chess.js/README.md

 ### .load(fen)

 Clears the board and loads the provided FEN string.
-The castling rights, en passant square and move numbers are defaulted to `- - 0 1` if ommitted.
+The castling rights, en passant square and move numbers are defaulted to `- - 0 1` if omitted.
 Throws an exception if the FEN is invalid.

 ```ts
 const chess = new Chess()